kausthub-kannan/WISE/README.md

 - [ ] Obtain XPath of UI elements to fill the form using Web driver
 - [ ] When given the `Replay.json`, reference it to understand the workflow such as the order in which the form is filled
 - [ ] Link external references if required
+- [ ] Use OSS LLMs with LlamaCPP support

 ## Installation
 Install the tar file using the following command: